cashapp/zipline/ktbridge/README.md

 Define a Shared API
 -------------------

-Create an interface and value types that'll be shared between platforms.
+In your `commonMain` directory, create an interface and value types that'll be shared between platforms.
+Use an `expect` val to declare a shared global instance.

 ```kotlin
 interface EchoService {